 All of this comes to around half of what most of the shoes on this list cost.
 For the quality and features that the Clutch-E offer, we can’t but recommend these.

 Multi-Purpose: OMP KS-3 Shoes

 - Durable yet lightweight

-- Grip made to withstand water
+- Grip made to withstand water and maintain traction

-The KS-3s are made for karting, but we found them to double as excellent sim shoes.
+The OMP KS-3 are made for karting, but we’ve found them to double as excellent sim shoes.
 The sole of the shoe is very thin, allowing you to feel the pedals, and treated so to maintain high levels of grip even under heavy rain.
-This means that whether you’re sporting these while simming races in the comfort of your own house, or on an outside racetrack, you can be assured your feet won’t slip from the pedals.
+This means that whether you’re sporting these while simming in the comfort of your own house, or on an outside racetrack, you can be assured your feet won’t slip from the pedals.

-Customizable: Abruzzi Personalized Sim Racing Boot
+Customizable: Abruzzi Personalized Sim Racing Boots

 - Handmade from high quality materials

 There are many racing shoes that could fall within this category, and a lot of them cost more than the Abruzzi shoes.
 None however reach the level of quality and luxury that these shoes offer.
 Don’t misunderstand, the price is still quite restrictive, but worth every penny.